chmike/securecookie/README.md

 secure cookie.

 - We both use CTR-AES-128 encryption with a 16 byte nonce, and HMAC-SHA-256.
-- We both encrypt first then compute the MAC over the cihper text.
+- We both encrypt first then compute the MAC over the cipher text.
-- A curent time stamp is added to the encoded value.
+- A time stamp is added to the encoded value.
 - The hmac is computed over the cookie value name, the ciphered time stamp and value.
 - Both packages don't take special measures to secure the secret key.